River Beane

-The River Beane is a short river in the county of Hertfordshire, England.
+The River Beane is chalk stream in the county of Hertfordshire, England.
 A tributary of the River Lea, it rises to the south-west of Sandon in the hills northeast of Stevenage and joins the Lea at Hartham Common in Hertford.

 Watermills

 In medieval times there were a number of watermills along the course of the Beane.
 A few of the buildings and mill races survive.